Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 grade = "A" if score >= 90 else "B" if score >= 80 else "C" if score >= 70 else "F"
 print(f"Grade: {grade}")
 ```
-**Explanation:** Ternary operators can call functions and be chained, but chaining reduces readability and should be used sparingly.
+ Ternary operators can call functions and be chained, but chaining reduces readability and should be used sparingly.

 ### When to Use Ternary